jouzan/openshiftandscaleio/README.md

 ## Installation

 1. Use a CentOS7 Linux host [I suggest you install minimum => CentOS-7-x86_64-DVD-1611.iso]
+   make sure to have the host name in dns, also create  A record named console pointing to the server IP

 2. Do the following
 ```
    $ yum update -y